bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ### Issue: Unable to migrate your data to another provider.

-In order to manually switch the database provider, you must do the following:
+To manually switch the database provider, complete the following steps:
 * Change the `provider` and `url` parameters in the datasource block of the `/prisma/schema.prisma` file
 * Archive or remove the `./prisma/migrations` folder
 * Run `prisma migrate dev` to start a new migration history